 worked again and I was a little nervous that the same would happen to

 me.
 Hence my (at the time!) robust plan to return to work full time

-when Becca was 6 months old and pursue the management role.
-My
+when my first baby was 6 months old and pursue the management role.

 My babies had other plans though.....they rocked my world.